zxue/fhir-server-samples/README.md

 # Deployment

+To deploy the sample scenario, take the following steps:

+- Clone the repo and log into your Azure subscription
+- Create a new or use an existing FHIR environment
+- Deploy the data importer app (Azure Function)
+- Deploy the sample apps including a SMART on FHIR app

+# Clone the repo and log into your Azure subscription

-To deploy the sample scenario, first clone this git repo and find the deployment scripts folder:
+First clone this git repo and find the deployment scripts folder:

 ```PowerShell
 git clone https://github.com/Microsoft/fhir-server-samples